 The result is an insightful photographic snapshot of the Deniliquin region over the past 30+ years.
 It is easy to see how much has changed, from the outdated fashions to the shops and businesses that have closed, but what is also apparent is how much remains constant, from children still learning and playing at school to the services and volunteers that hold the community together.

-The images from 1990, 2001 and 2011 will be archived so that on 9th March in 2021, the community can continue to document its contemporary history and carry it forward into the future.
+The images from 1990, 2001, 2011 and 2021 will be archived with the support of the Deniliquin Historical Society so that on 9th March in 2031, the community can continue to document its contemporary history and carry it forward into the future.